fabian-bouche-liferay/client-extensions-react-bff/README.md

 # BFF for Liferay React client extension

+This workspace illustrates how you can create a BFF client extension so that requests to backend services are proxified through Liferay.

 ## Configure service access policy to create a new OAuth 2.0 scope

 In Liferay *Control Panel*, go to *Service Access Policy* and hit the +